About Homegrown Minneapolis

 - Food Security: The ability for residents to grow, process sell and easily obtain a consistent, adequate supply of fresh, sustainably grown, local foods can empower families and communities to be more self-sufficient.

 - Environment: Producing and buying sustainably grown, local food can improve:

-- Water and soil quality by reducing chemical and water useage; and
+Water and soil quality by reducing chemical and water usage; and

 - Social Connectedness: A local food system enhances community cohesion and encourages individuals to share resources in order to provide for the collective needs of their neighbors and the community as a whole.